martinpihrt/OSPy-plugins/plugins/chmi/README.md

 The SHMU source requires the h5py and numpy Python libraries.
 If they are missing, the settings page shows an install button and writes the installation progress to the status window.
 On Raspberry Pi OS the plugin installs the system packages `python3-h5py`, `python3-numpy`, and `python3-pillow`.
 After installation, set your location coordinates in the OSPy options so rain detection works correctly.

 The interactive map of the Czech Republic is based on an ESP32 microcontroller and contains 72 WS2812 RGB LEDs on the front - each for one district city.
 It is thus possible, for example, to display current warnings in given locations, or other dates.
 Different sensors can be connected and all usable pins are brought out on solder pads for possible connection of different sensors and devices.
 The board is equipped with a USB programming converter, so all you need to program it is a cable with a USB-C connector and, for example, the Arduino IDE. https://www.laskakit.cz/laskakit-interaktivni-mapa-cr-ws2812b/.
-The extension allows you to set a rain delay when rain is detected at a set position on the map.
-The location coordinates are obtained from the OSPy settings from the weather/location menu.
-For proper function, you need to enter your location in the settings (for example, Prague).
+The extension allows you to set a rain delay when rain is detected at your location.
+The plug-in uses only the location managed by the OSPy weather settings and does not keep a separate location.
+Weather must be enabled and valid coordinates must be configured in OSPy.
+Otherwise, the settings page shows a link to the OSPy weather settings and local rain detection remains inactive.

 The plug-in includes an OSPy `plugin.json` manifest, registers its radar and optional dependency-installation workers with the shared plug-in runtime, uses